terraform-aviatrix-modules/terraform-aviatrix-azure-transit/README.md

 bgp_polling_time  | 50 | BGP route polling time.
 Unit is in seconds
-bgp_ecmp | false | Enable Equal Cost Multi Path (ECMP) routing for the next hop local_as_number	| null |Changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations. enable_bgp_over_lan |	false |	Enable BGp over LAN.
+bgp_ecmp | false | Enable Equal Cost Multi Path (ECMP) routing for the next hop local_as_number	| null |Changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations. enable_bgp_over_lan |	false |	Enable BGP over LAN.
 Creates eth4 for integration with SDWAN for example az_support | true | Set to false if the Azure region does not support Availability Zones. az1 | az-1 | AZ Zone to be used for Transit GW az2 | az-2 | AZ Zone to be used for HA Transit GW